 Direct taxes are withheld from the salary automatically by the employer.
 Direct taxes are income tax, unemployment insurance and the funded pension payment.

-As of July 2013, income tax is 21%, and there is a monthly unemployment insurance tax of 2%, which is deducted from your salary by your employer.
+As of January 2015, income tax is 2o%, and there is a monthly unemployment insurance tax of 1,6%, which is deducted from your salary by your employer.

 A funded pension payment is withheld from your salary at a rate of 2%, if you have joined the optional funded pension system.
 You can read more about it in the Jobs -> Pensions section.

-As of July 2013, the sum of 144 Euros from the monthly salary is income tax free for Estonian residents.
+As of January 2015, the sum of 154 euros from the monthly salary is income tax free for Estonian residents.
 You must ask your employer to take the income tax free sum into account monthly for salary payments.
 Income tax is not charged on compensation for official travel, accommodation and daily allowances, if these are within the limits established by the law.

 Estonia has agreements with a many countries to avoid double taxation.
 Some of these agreements have more favorable conditions for researchers or professors so check the agreement with your home country.